-- The School of Major selected in the application will enter the applicant into the lottery for that Major School in the corresponding grade.
+- The School of Majors selected in the application will enter the applicant into the lottery for that Major School in the corresponding grade.

 - If accepted from the lottery, the student will be placed in one of the Majors within the selected School.

-- Schools of Majors and the Majors that fall within each school are the following:
+- Schools of Majors and the Majors that fall within each school include the following: